Midwife in the Tire Swing

 —Wm.
 Shakespeare, Sonnet LXXIII

 “Moribund.”
 Billie Sundae thrust her rosy cheeks and perky nose around the corner of the door.
 Sara’s appliqué and paper-piecing workshop was just breaking up.
 There was the usual minor confusion of small talk punctuated with laughter that spoke of a well-taught class.
-The quilters were gathering up their projects, putting shears and rotary cutters into tote bags embroidered with the Quilter’s Paradise logo.
+The quilters were gathering up their projects, putting shears and rotary cutters into tote bags embroidered with the Quilts by the Mile logo.

 Moribund.
 Sarah looked up, surprised.
 “I beg your pardon?”